 Businesses often lack an understanding of how to operate products.
-Many are also unaware of standard product taxonomy across the enterprise.
+Many are also unaware of how critical it is to have a standard product taxonomy across the enterprise.
 Before organizations can scale a product, they first need to agree to a clear product definition and value proposition.
 Then, strong product teams should innovate at pace and scale swiftly and adeptly to continually generate new value for the enterprise.
 Throughout this process, teams should maintain visibility, and practice consistent governance and reporting.
 To do so, business and IT organizations should align their capabilities onto one team to optimize technology, quickly adapt to new structures and ways of working and incentivizes a high degree of collaboration.